Readers Question: When would an increase in the money supply not result in an increase in inflation?

 Summary of Link Between Money Supply and Inflation

-- In normal economic circumstances, if the money supply grows faster than real output it will cause inflation.
+- In normal economic circumstances, if the money supply grows faster than real output, it will cause inflation.

 - In a depressed economy (liquidity trap) this correlation breaks down because of a fall in the velocity of circulation.
 This is why in a depressed economy Central Banks can increase the money supply without causing inflation.
 This occurred in the US between 2008-14

-- However, when the economy recovers and velocity of circulation rises, increased money supply is likely to cause inflation.
+- However, when the economy recovers and the velocity of circulation rises, increased money supply is likely to cause inflation.

 - Why Increasing Money supply in US didn’t cause inflation